-(i) that, as the Medigap Plans represented, patients generally do not control whether they are admitted as an inpatient because this is a clinical decision;20 and (ii) the form of the premium credit (i.e., the premium credit would reduce the amount the Policyholder would owe to the applicable Medigap Plan rather than being an affirmative payment, such as a check or cash deposit into the Policyholder's bank account).
+premium credit would reduce the amount the Policyholder would owe to the Medigap Plan rather than being an affirmative payment, such as a check or cash deposit into the Policyholder's bank account).

-Second, the potential for patient harm that may be posed by the Network Hospitals' discounts on Policyholders' Medicare Part A inpatient deductibles and the Medigap Plans' offer of a premium credit is minimal.
+Second, the potential for patient harm that may be posed by the Network Hospitals' discounts on Policyholders' Medicare Part A inpatient deductibles and the Medigap Plan's offer of a premium credit is minimal.
 The Network Hospitals' discounts on the Medicare Part A inpatient deductibles would apply universally to all Policyholders and would not be limited by discriminatory eligibility criteria, such as length of stay or a Policyholder's disease state.
-Likewise, patient choice would not be impacted, as Policyholders could elect to receive care at a hospital that is not a Network Hospital without any increase in cost-sharing obligations or premiums by the Medigap Plans.
+Likewise, patient choice would not be impacted, as Policyholders could elect to receive care at a hospital that is not a Network Hospital without any increase in cost-sharing obligations or premiums by the Medigap Plan.

 Third, we believe these two streams of remuneration would be unlikely to significantly impact competition.
-Considering first the impact on competition among insurers offering Medigap policies, we rely on the Medigap Plans' certification that they would not advertise any aspect of the Proposed Arrangement to potential enrollees.
-While we acknowledge the potential for the premium credit to induce Policyholders to re-enroll in a policy offered by the Medigap Plans in future policy years, we believe this risk is mitigated because Policyholders would receive the premium credit only if: (i) they required one or more inpatient stays in a policy year, which may not happen or be foreseeable; and (ii) they selected a Network Hospital for their inpatient stay(s).
-Considering the potential impact on competition among inpatient providers, we note that, under the Proposed Arrangement, the Medigap Plans would not limit Policyholders' choice of inpatient hospitals to the Network Hospitals.
+Considering first the impact on competition among insurers offering Medigap policies, we rely on the Medigap Plan's certification that it would not advertise any aspect of the Proposed Arrangement to potential enrollees.
+While we acknowledge the potential for the premium credit to induce Policyholders to re-enroll in a policy offered by the Medigap Plan in future policy years, we believe this risk is mitigated because Policyholders would receive the premium credit only if: (i) they required one or more inpatient stays in a policy year, which may not happen or be foreseeable; and (ii) they selected a Network Hospital for their inpatient stay(s).
+Considering the potential impact on competition among inpatient providers, we note that, under the Proposed Arrangement, the Medigap Plan would not limit Policyholders' choice of inpatient hospitals to the Network Hospitals.
 Policyholders would continue to be able to select any inpatient hospital, irrespective of whether it was a Network Hospital, without any impact on their cost-sharing obligations associated with their Part A inpatient deductible or any financial penalty (e.g., an increased premium).
-We further highlight the PHO's certification that it would not advertise the Proposed Arrangement, in whole or in part, and that any interested hospital is eligible to join its network provided the hospital is Medicare-certified and has: (i) met the licensing and other requirements of applicable state law; and (ii) agreed to discount the Medicare Part A inpatient deductible costs on behalf of all licensed offerors of Medigap policies that contract with the PHO.
+We further highlight the PHO's certification that it would not advertise the Proposed Arrangement, in whole or in part, and that any interested hospital is eligible to join its network provided the hospital is Medicare-certified and: (i) has met the licensing and other requirements of applicable state law; and (ii) agreed to discount the Medicare Part A inpatient deductible costs on behalf of all licensed offerors of Medigap policies that contract with the PHO.